 - Tools for patients and professionals

-Every year, Capsana's Quit to Win!
+Every year, Capsana’s Quit to Win!
 Challenge invites smokers to give up smoking for 6 weeks.
 Launched in 2000, the Challenge is one of the smoking cessation campaigns that reaches the greatest number of adult smokers in Quebec.
-Since the first edition, more than 415,000 smokers have taken up the Quit to Win!
-Challenge, registering alone, with a fellow smoker who also wants to quit, or with a non-smoking sponsor.
+Since the first edition, there have been over 492,000 registrations to the Challenge.

-Developed by experts, the Challenge's unique and motivating approach works: on average, 2 out of 3 participants successfully meet the challenge of not smoking for six weeks.
-Produced in partnership with the public health network, the Canadian Cancer Society, and several private-sector organizations, the Quit to Win!
+Developed by experts, the Challenge's unique and motivating approach works: on average, 75% of participants successfully meet the challenge of not smoking for six weeks.
+Produced by Capsana in partnership with the ministère de la Santé et des Services sociaux and its Directions régionales de santé publique, the Canadian Cancer Society, and Jean Coutu, the Quit to Win!
 Challenge is supported by a significant media presence.
-The Challenge remains relevant in a province where there are still nearly 1.5 million smokers, over half of whom want to quit!
+The Challenge remains relevant in a province where there are still more than 1.1 million smokers, over half of whom want to quit!

-A relevant campaign: nearly 1,5 million Quebecers still smoke
+A relevant campaign: more than 1.1 million Quebecers still smoke.

 More than 85% of cases of lung cancer are smoking-related